ishcherbinin/telegram-trading-platform/README.md

 AVAILABLE_SYMBOLS is the list of available symbols for trading
 Example: AVAILABLE_SYMBOLS="['RUB/USD','GEL/USD']"

+REFPRICE_UPDATE_FREQUENCY=60 is the frequency of updating the reference price in seconds

 ```
 4. Install requirements and python if it is needed
 ```